 3. Real-time Collaboration

-Working with partners in Mexico is far easier than working with outsourcing software development companies in India, China, Indonesia or anywhere else in Asia.
+Working with partners in Mexico is far easier than working with an outsourcing software development team in India, China, Indonesia, or anywhere else in Asia.
 It is on or near most U.S. time zones.
-Close enough for everyone on both sides of an email, Skype, Slack, Telegram or whatever collaboration tool you prefer to engage in real-time calls and exchanges.
+Close enough for everyone on both sides of an email, Skype, Slack, Telegram, or whatever collaboration tool you prefer to engage in real-time calls and exchanges.

 Flying to Mexico isn’t a huge ordeal either.
 With over 300 flights daily, you can meet in person, or a software outsource partner can fly up and meet your team.
 Compared to India, where flying time can take up to 30 hours (depending on where you’re flying to and from), it takes less than 6 hours from most mainland U.S. airports.

 Communicating with an outsource software development team in India incurs a 10-12 hour gap, which means you often won’t get a response or any action taken until the next working day, even with the most attentive outsource partner.
 Language isn’t a problem either.
 English is widely spoken, especially amongst degree-educated computer science and engineering graduates.
 It is the international language of business and invaluable skill, one that is encouraged in Mexican workplaces and of course, when communicating with clients.
 Spanish is also widely spoken, which can also be an advantage.